Ontario Science Centre: Facility decay, replacement plans, and closure

+The pedestrian bridge leading to the museum's sixth level was closed in 2023 because of structural decay.

-Due to structural decay, which required the closing of the pedestrian bridge leading to the exhibits, a shuttle bus line ran from 2023 until the Don Mills site's closure, bringing people from the main entrance to Level 6, the site of the main exhibit area at the bottom of a ravine.
-The detour used Mercedes and Ford custom-built minibuses.
-No plans to repair or replace the bridge had been announced by the time of the site’s closure.
+From 2023 until the Don Mills site's closure, a shuttle bus ran from the Science Centre's entrance to the main exhibit area on the museum's Level 6, because of structural decay in the pedestrian bridge that led to the exhibit area, located at the bottom of the Don River ravine.

-On April 18, 2023, Premier Doug Ford announced the provincial government's plan to relocate the Science Centre to a new facility on Toronto's waterfront, specifically the grounds of Ontario Place.
-This announcement was met with widespread public backlash due to concerns about potential downsizing and exhibit losses.
-Both the Architectural Conservancy of Ontario and the Toronto Society of Architects condemned the relocation plans, while the grassroots group Save Ontario's Science Centre organized rallies and campaigns to reverse the government's decision.
+On 18 April 2023, Ontario Premier Doug Ford announced the provincial government's plan to relocate the Science Centre to a new facility on the grounds of Ontario Place on the Toronto waterfront.
+This announcement drew public criticism due to concerns about potential downsizing and exhibit losses.
+Both the Architectural Conservancy of Ontario and the Toronto Society of Architects condemned the relocation plans, while the grassroots group Save Ontario's Science Centre organized rallies and campaigns to oppose the government's decision.
 Toronto City Council also sought to keep the Science Centre at its original location.

 In December 2023, the Auditor General of Ontario concluded that the government's decision "was not fully informed and based on preliminary and incomplete costing information, and had proceeded without full consultation from key stakeholders or a clear plan for the existing site".

-On June 21, 2024, the Ministry of Infrastructure announced the immediate and permanent closure of the Don Mills location, citing an engineering report revealing water damage affecting 2-6% of the building's roofs.
+On 21 June 2024, the Ministry of Infrastructure announced the immediate closure of the Don Mills location, citing an engineering report revealing water damage affecting two to six per cent of the building's roofs.
 The report estimated that repairs would cost at least $22 million and take two years to complete.
 Safety concerns about the roof material in question, reinforced autoclaved aerated concrete (RAAC), had caused the temporary or permanent closure of hundreds of buildings in the United Kingdom in 2023.
-While roughly 400 public buildings in Ontario contain RAAC, the Science Centre is currently the only one in the province closed due to these concerns.
+While roughly 400 public buildings in Ontario contain RAAC, the Science Centre is currently the only one in the province closed over these concerns.

-The Ford government expedited its plan to relocate the Science Centre to the waterfront, targeting a 2028 opening, with a temporary location slated for January 2026.
-This drew further criticism, including from Moriyama Teshima Architects, the firm founded by the Science Centre's original architect.
-Private donors, including Geoffrey Hinton, offered up to $1 million to fund repairs for the existing facility, but the province did not respond to these offers.
+The Ford government expedited its plan to relocate the Science Centre to the waterfront, targeting a 2028 opening, and later revised to 2029, with a temporary location slated for January 2026.
+This decision drew criticism from Moriyama Teshima Architects, the firm founded by the Science Centre's original architect.

+The architects offered pro bono design consulting services for the Government of Ontario to support immediate repairs to the roof, and called for other organizations to join the effort to facilitate repairs.
+Private donors, including computer scientist Geoffrey Hinton, offered up to $1 million to fund repairs for the existing facility, but the province did not respond to these offers.